-The data is from the start of school on Tuesday, September 8, 2020 and is current as of 4:30 p.m. on Wednesday, September 30, 2020.
-The dashboard will be updated every Wednesday afternoon.
+The cumulative data is from the start of school on Tuesday, September 8, 2020 and is current as of 2:30 PM, Wednesday, May 26, 2021.
+The dashboard has been updated every Wednesday afternoon and reflects the weekly data from the previous Sunday through Monday for a total of seven days (including five school days).
 Students in the optional remote learning model are only included in the data if they are also participating in school activities in person at a district facility.

 Number of Positive Cases that may have posed a risk of exposure while at school.